 Students and trainees who are currently facing financial hardship due to loss of employment or reduction in working hours are encouraged to contact their embassies, universities or overseas family to seek financial support.
 Those who have been in Australia for longer than 12 months can request early access to their Australian superannuation to help them through these hard times.

 Students who have been here longer than 12 months who find themselves in financial hardship will be able to access their Australian superannuation.

 Visa holders such as the TSS 482 and 457 visas are also not included in the Government financial support scheme, which is also extended to other temporary visa holders such as Short Stay Activity (400 visa), Temporary Activity (408 visa), Training Visa (407 visa) and International Relations Visa (403 visa).

-Those visa holders will however be able to access up to $10,000 of their superannuation if they meet certain eligibility criteria that it available on the ATO website, the media release is also here.
+Those visa holders will, however, be able to access up to $10,000 of their superannuation if they meet certain eligibility criteria that is available on the ATO website, the media release is also here.